-Reboot to Restore Software: 6 Best for Instant System Restore
+Reboot to Restore Software: 10 Best Tools for Instant System Restore

 Aomei is a popular imaging tool that helps users restore programs.
 The application works based on the AOMEI Backupper system backup.
 To restore a version of the software, you need to already have at least one image created by the backupper.
 This is because the software does not recognize the OS images that have been created by other applications.